 The United States Postal Service (USPS) is an independent federal agency responsible for providing you with domestic and international postal services.
 It is accountable for delivering express mail to every mailbox in the country.

 Knowing the importance of your mail, they understand the need to offer insurance services to avoid complications during shipping.
-However, before purchasing any additional assistance, you should see the price, features, and benefits.
+However, before purchasing any additional assistance, you must know how much is insurance USPS and you should see the USPS insurance cost, features, and benefits .

 The value of insurance available with USPS

-Before considering the purchase of shipping insurance, you should know the prices and the cost-effectiveness of having one.
-Although the fee is usually minimal, you should see if it is worth it according to the risks and costs when discussing heavy or large packages.
+Before considering the insurance USPS cost of shipping insurance, you should know the prices and the cost-effectiveness of having one.
+Although the USPS insurance fees are usually minimal, you should see if it is worth it according to the risks and USPS insurance costs when discussing heavy or large packages.
+So, how much does USPS insurance cost? how much does it cost to insure a package with USPS?

 To begin with, the value of USPS insurance varies according to the declared value of the package shipped.
 The declared value is the price of the contents of the box; you must notify this to be able to file a claim when necessary.

-Depending on the package, the insurance prices are higher or lower; the prices can be established for the postal service that does not have insurance at no cost, then you will be paying the entire bill.
-If so, the prices would be:
+Depending on the package, the insurance prices are higher or lower; the prices can be established for the postal insurance rates service that does not have insurance at no cost, then you will be paying the entire bill.
+So, how much is postal insurance?
+The prices would be:

 - The price for each additional $100 of insurance, valued between $300 and $5,000, is $4.60 plus $0.90 for each $100 or fraction thereof

-If you opt for USPS services such as Express Mail, you can enjoy freeing the first $100 of coverage.
-When you purchase additional insurance, the prices will include:
+If you opt for USPS services such as Express Mail, you can enjoy freely the first $100 of coverage.
+When you purchase additional insurance, the USPS insurance rates will include the following:

 - First $100 of value